Back to Blog

 • Key IRS references: Publication 17 (Chapter 10-24), Publication 502, Publication 526

-• Earned Income Tax Credit (EITC) — income limits, qualifying rules
+• Earned Income Tax Credit (EITC): income limits and qualifying rules

 • Child Tax Credit and Additional Child Tax Credit